 World Scout Day is celebrated on 22nd February, the birthday of Robert Baden-Powell.
 On this day in history in 1857, was born Robert Baden-Powell and this day in history in 1889 was born Olave Baden-Powell.
 Hence, the couple’s joint birthday, 22nd February, is commemorated as Founder’s Day by the Scouts and as World Thinking Day by the Girl Scouts / Girl Guides.

-The World Thinking Day is celebrated every year around the world on 22nd February by Girl Scouts and Girl Guides.
+World Thinking Day is celebrated every year around the world on 22nd February by Girl Scouts and Girl Guides.
 The day is celebrated to appreciate the help and guidance of brothers and sisters around the world.
 From a larger perspective, it is a day to think about fellow brothers and sisters around the world, address their concerns and understand the true meaning of guiding.
-Thinking Day is celebrated to appreciate the help and guidance of the fellow scout brothers and sisters around the world.
+Thinking Day is celebrated to appreciate the help and guidance of fellow scout brothers and sisters around the world.

 24 February – Central Excise Day